JohnTerragnoli/ECE382_Lab05/README.md

 Also, here is the copy of the [test code](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab05/master/1.%20Code/test5.c) written by Dr. Coulston.
 I did nothing in this section, not even modify the header, because I did not contribute to it in any way.

+#Day 2 Functionality
+All of this was proven in basic functionality during class to Captain Trimble.
+It probably would have been better to take baby steps but this was not done.

 #Basic Functionality